 In general an effective teacher is one whose work is characterized by commitment to subject, to student, and to constant improvement in teaching.
 The effective teacher has a systematic and coherent knowledge of the field and keeps current with its developments, and is able to communicate this knowledge.
-An effective teacher is actively concerned with the intellectual development of students, encourages critical thinking, welcomes diversity of opinion, and is considerate and fair.
-The effective teacher also welcomes and profits from constructive criticism.
+An effective teacher is actively concerned with the intellectual development of all students, and employs pedagogical approaches both in and outside the classroom to create an inclusive learning environment that is responsive to, and promotes the success of, a diverse group of students.
+Effective teaching encourages critical thinking, welcomes diversity of opinion, is cognizant and respectful of difference, and is considerate and fair.
+The effective teacher also welcomes and profits from constructive criticism

 Academic advising of students is an essential part of the faculty member's teaching responsibilities.
 These duties include ensuring that students make normal progress towards graduation; assisting students in academic difficulty; and counseling students on current and future career options.
-Counseling and mentoring effectiveness will be included in all evaluations of a faculty member's performance.
+Counseling and mentoring effectiveness as measured across a diverse group of students will be included in all evaluations of a faculty member's performance.